 Elsewhere, in Sirmour, the Balasundari fair around this time is held at Trilokpur near Nahan.
 Devotees in large numbers visit the Baglamukhi temple at Bankhandi in Kangra to seek the goddesses blessings.
 Community feasts are part of the Navratri celebrations that are spread over 9 days.

 At the hilltop cave shrine of Deotsidh (Seo), on the district border of Hamirpur with Bilaspur, a month long religious fair is held in March and April.

 Held on the threshold of summer, Baisakhi abides by the solar calendar and falls on 13th April.
 Many village fairs are held where wrestling, dancing and archery competitions are conducted on this day.

 In April, Rali is celebrated in Kangra.
-The festival commemorates a beautiful maiden Rali, who lept into a stream after she was married against her wishes.
+The festival commemorates a beautiful maiden Rali, who leapt into a stream after she was married against her wishes.
 The groom and her brothers jumped after but none survived.
-For the festival clay models of all three are made to which maidens and the newly-wedded pray seeking happiness and prosperity.
+For the festival clay models of all three are made to which maidens pray for grooms of their choice and the newly-wedded pray seeking happiness and prosperity.

 Sui Mela, Chamba

 Overlooking Chamba at the Sui Mata Temple a festival is held commemorating a queen who ended the towns water scarcity in 10th century.
-Residents of Chamba take a day out to pay obeisance at this temple.
+Only celebrated by women and children, they take a day out to pay obeisance at this temple.
 Stalls displaying local merchandise make brisk sales during the festival.

 Mahu Nag Fair Karsog, Mandi